juank-pa/JKLocalNotifications-ANE/README.md

 least maintained ones.
 Having a collaborating team for this source code will be welcome.

 You need to compile the project to generate the expected files to build the ANE.
-Aditionally the project contains icons in the resource folder `res` which are copied to the final ANE to allow the Java version to set an icon for the notification.
+Additionally the project contains icons in the resource folder `res` which are copied to the final ANE to allow the Java version to set an icon for the notification.
 Edit the icons in this project if you want to customize them.